mattias-p/netbase/README.md

 * Revisit all parts of the Rust code and add unit tests for everything.

 #### Future work
-* Update the FFI to accomodate lookups to multiple servers using a single question in a single call.
+* Update the FFI to accommodate making lookups to multiple servers with identical requests in a single call.
   (I've got some code to perform such lookups in parallel.
-The only part missing is thte FFI jump.)
+  The only part missing is getting the results across the FFI jump.)
 * Reusing TCP connections.
-* Add a question parameter to delete all records from the answer, authority and additional sections.
+* Add a query parameter to delete all records from the answer, authority and additional sections.
+(To be used with AXFR requests.)
 * Add support for ASN lookups.
   Both the Cymru and Ripe protocols.